asmodeus812/elearning/misc-tech-topic/spring/spring-framework.md

 Now that we have this knowledge we can see how this is beneficial, these layers are managed by docker engine, docker has their `SHA`, and can share the layers (in this case the most crucial one is the dependencies layer) between different images, if we had a few dozen applications these benefits can compound quickly

+Here is an abridged version of the manifest file for this application, you can see that it constructs and references the classpath by using all dependencies in the lib/ folder which is exactly where our dependencies live, so instead of having one big fat jar, we have smaller files, the dependencies and our actual application, that way we can easily only update our dependencies independently in the lib/ folder or our application.jar again independently without destroying all of the layers.

 ```MF
 Manifest-Version: 1.0